mkirsche/vcfigv/README.md

-  outprefix (String)    [igv]    - the name of the directory to put screenshots into --nocombine                    - don't combine nearby variants into single screenshots --squish                       - squish the screenshots to capture more reads
+  outprefix (String)    [igv]    - the name of the directory to put screenshots into --nocombine                    - don't combine nearby variants into single screenshots --squish                       - squish the screenshots to capture more reads --svg                          - output the snapshot to svg files instead of png files

   ```